lgatto/TeachingMaterial/Installing_Bioinformatics_Tools.md

 ../../using_rsem_prep_input.sh
 ```

 That [script](https://github.com/raphg/Biostat-578/blob/master/using_rsem_prep_input.sh) will download the three files from UCSC.
 A little extra processing is done to extract, convert, or rename the files.

+The conversion of the GTF will not work on Windows, even using an environment like Cygwin, as some dependencies (namely, `genePredToGtf`) will not be met.
+How else can you get that file?

 ## Example: Trinity and RSEM Test